wso2-attic/asgardeo-android-oidc-sdk/README.md

 4. Select the Android Device as the Deployment Target.

-5. Run the the module `io.asgardio.android.oidc.sdk.sample` on the selected Android Device.
+5. Run the the module `io.asgardeo.android.oidc.sdk.sample` on the selected Android Device.

 ## Integrating OIDC SDK to your Android application
-This section will guide you on integrating OIDC into your Android application with the Asgardio Android OIDC SDK.
+This section will guide you on integrating OIDC into your Android application with the Asgardeo Android OIDC SDK.
 This allows an Android application (i.e. Service Provider) to connect with an IDP using OpenID protocol.
 This guide consist with the following sections.
 + [Introduction](#introduction)